 My overall feeling is that—like cancer and liver failure—none of this is ok.

 This entire wicked game of courtship and mating is a disease that comes with our mortal, animal nature.
 It’s some of the strongest evidence that we’re evolution’s sock puppets—with us being the sock and evolution being the hand.
 I look forward to a time when such games will no longer be necessary.

 Unfortunately this requires some significant changes to humanity, namely:

-- people not having the evolutionary drive to reproduce
+- People not having the evolutionary drive to compete for reproduction opportunities.

 It’ll be a while.

-[ Jan 16, 2017 — I’ve received a lot of hits from threads around the internet that see this as some sort of celebration against women.
+- Jan 16, 2017 — I’ve received a lot of hits from threads around the internet that see this as some sort of celebration against women.
 Like, “Yay!
 Those women are getting what they deserve!”.
 Look closely and you’ll see that’s not what this post is about.
 It’s about evolution, how it affects culture, and how that can be quite interesting and cruel.
 I reserve the right to be both fascinated by evolutionary biology/psychology and a strong advocate of equality for the genders.
-Deal with it. ]

 - If it helps you understand my position better, I’m a hard determinist who believes humans are sock puppets with evolution’s hand controlling the entire production.
 We are mindless gene propagators without true freedom, and survival and reproduction are the drives for everything we do.
 That most definitely including all this craziness around courtship and reproduction that was discussed above.

 - The solution is to become post-gender, and then post-human.
 Like I said, it’ll be a while.